CSE512-15S/a3-adityas-burg-aburner/README.md

 2. At first we planned to include Author and Bug Description columns in the patch results details table.
 However these would require separate XML API calls per each patch.
 We decided this would take too long to load, and so those columns are left out of our final submission.
 (This data depends on an upgrade of the WebKit project's Bugzilla bug tracker.)

 3. We wanted to be able to select ranges in the histogram, updating the details table (linking and brushing).
 However we did not have time to complete this complex of an interaction task.

+4. Breaking news: the histogram and table always show all of the data for a selected queue (instead of filtering by the specific outcome chosen).
+We ran out of time to complete our data filtering.

 ## Development Process